 - Send your invitations out 3-4 weeks before the event.
 If you send them out too far ahead people tend to forget, too close to the event and people may have already made other plans

-You don’t have to tackle the project on your own, enlist the help of family and friends.
+It isn’t necessary to tackle the whole project on your own!
+Enlist the help of family and friends.

 Get together with other family members or friends to get some ideas for the shower.
 Brainstorming always results in new, creative ideas.